2. User interfaces

 is added into the root.

-All files sharing the same root are then stored in the same place in the tree because there’re sharing properties: they are all related to the same recording.
+All files sharing the same root are then stored at the same place in the tree because they are all related to the same recording.
 The only difference between files sharing the same root are:

 - the extension (.wav, .mp4, .mkv, .xra, .TextGrid, …)